himmAllRight/himmAllRight-source/resources/templates/md/posts/website-switched-to-cryogen.md

 ![Cryogen logo](../../img/posts/using-cryogen-for-website/cryogen.png)

-[Cryogen](http://cryogenweb.org/) is a static website generator written in the [Clojure](https://clojure.org/) programming language.
-If you already have [Leiningen](http://leiningen.org/) installed (which if you're using Clojure, you should), starting a new Cryogen application is as easy as entering `lein new cryogen project-name` command into a terminal.
-Once the project is created, you can `cd` into the directory and run `lein ring server` and clojure will start up a local webserver of the project (by default on port 3000).
-This can be used to see changes live.
+[Cryogen](http://cryogenweb.org/) is a static website generator written in [Clojure](https://clojure.org/).
+If you already have [Leiningen](http://leiningen.org/) installed (which if using Clojure, you should), starting a new Cryogen application is as easy as entering `lein new cryogen project-name` into a terminal.
+Once the project is created, you can `cd` into the directory and run `lein ring server`.
+Clojure will then fire up a local webserver of the compiled project (by default on port 3000).
+Whenever a change made to a project file is saved, the cryogen server re-compiles the project and updates the webserver.
+As a result, makes it easy to edit see changes live.
 Cryogen has a rather large, but simple [directory structure](http://cryogenweb.org/docs/structure.html) that is used to organize the project.
 Coming from Jekyll, this takes a bit of getting used to, but I think it helps keep everything organized once you learn it.